Sagakkal: Production

 L. Muthukumaraswamy, who worked as an assistant director for Thirumurugan, made his directorial debut with Sagakkal under the banner of V. V. V. Creations.
 Sanjeev was cast to play the hero while Advaitha was chosen to play the role of the love interest.
 The music was composed by Thayarathnam, the cinematography was by Sri M. Azhagappan and the dialogues were by Bhaskar Sakthi.

 Soundtrack

 The film score and the soundtrack were composed by Thayarathnam.
 The soundtrack, released in 2011, features 6 tracks with lyrics written by Yugabharathi and Thayarathnam.

 Release

 The film was released on 12 August 2011 alongside five other films.

-Behindwoods.com rated the film 0.5 out of 5 and said, "The movie has an amateurish look and feel.
+A critic rated the film 0.5 out of 5 and said, "The movie has an amateurish look and feel.
 Cinematography is a letdown and songs are just about okay.
 Director Muthukumarasamy must tune his direction to suit to the sensibilities of the target audience.
 Otherwise, his product will be stuck in the middle for want of audience".